Devansh1004/Kashi-Khabar/README.md

 ## Features

 * Scrapes news articles from multiple sources using LangChain and DuckDuckGoSearch
-* Performs advanced NLP summarization to generate concise news summaries
+* Performs advanced NLP summarization using Groq API to generate concise news summaries
 * Automatically creates relevant images for articles via Hugging Face Spaces and Gradio API
 * Generates and deploys a dynamic news website with categorized sections and search functionality
 * Automated update workflow that runs every 6 hours to keep content fresh